Supporting New Zealand small businesses for 5 years.

 The loan agreement must be in force before the lodgement day for the company year income.
 Otherwise, the loan does not comply under Division 7A.

 The agreement doesn’t need to follow any specific format.
+The agreement can take the form of a contract or be incorporated into other company documents, such as shareholders’ agreements, to ensure clarity and legal enforceability.
 However, the agreements must include:

 • Identity of the lender and the borrower